BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/tracing/readme.md

 1. Run the command in your terminal (the same one used in the previous steps):
    ![Run command line](img/runcommand.png)

 1. Go back to the Integration Home.
-Under Runtimes, you will notice after approximatly 30 seconds that the status of the instance that you have created is now *Ready*:
+Under Runtimes, you will notice after approximatly 30 seconds that the status of the instance that you have created is now *Ready*.
    ![Instance's status is ready](img/instanceready2.png)

 # Testing the Operations Dashboard
-1. From the Instances and Runtimes, click on the instance that you have created to access the queue manager.
+1. From *Runtimes* on Integration Home, click on the instance that you have created to access the queue manager.

 1. You need to create a queue.
 Click on the *Manage QUICKSTART* tile.
    ![Managing QUICKSTART](img/manageqs.png)